Keep up to date with the latest workshops and events by following Greensong

 LOCAL LANDSCAPE DESIGN AND HORTICULTURAL SERVICES:

-Please contact the Port Phillip EcoCentre for Greensong local assistance, design work and consultations.
+Please contact the Port Phillip EcoCentre or Greensong for local horticulture, permaculture, landscape design, workshops, and consultations.

 South East areas of Melbourne

-(Outside these areas - an additional travel time allowance would need to be included in quote)
+(Outside these areas - an additional travel time allowance is additional according to quote)

-SINGAPORE: Designing to attract birds and butterflies in Singapore.
-(Includes environment education)
+SINGAPORE - See an environment education Early Years project: Designing to attract birds and butterflies in Singapore.

 Home